aemacnamara/data310/week1.md

   - Evaluate how your model for the MNIST dataset compared with your model of the Fashion_MNIST dataset.
 Which of the two models is more accurate?
 Why do you think this is so?
     - The MNIST dataset is more accurate as 98% accuracy.
 This is because numbers are 2D, while clothing is 3D, so a number is more easily translated into pixels.
 - Thursday
+  - Worked with Maggie and Michael on the problem set [here](https://mkettelberger.github.io/data310/thurs1.html)